I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 It wasn’t like the old days when the interior was comfortable.
 This was a purely functional task.
 The smell of mold and must dominated the entire journey.
 We stopped a lot.

-Once the bus was parked in a barn, we went back to Canada.
+Once the bus was parked in a barn, for free, we went back to Canada.

 By 2017 we had been living in Vancouver for four years.
 Then my wife had an accident that resulted in her two front teeth getting knocked out.
 Dental care to fix her teeth in Canada was going to cost €15,000.
 My wife told me that if we were in Poland she could get them fixed for €1500.